 Unfortunately, our human perceptions create confusion because our perception is actually the opposite of reality.
 For example, if you go outside on a cold winter’s day with heavy cloud cover, and I asked you what colour the light is, you would most likely say it was bluish.
 If I asked you to describe the light of a sunset whilst on a beach you would say it was orange.
 If I asks you to associate a temperature with the colours you would say blue associates to cold and orange associates to warm.
 We feel this because we have generations of experience associating orange with fire and therefore warmth, and blue with ice and therefore cold.

 It works for us as humans but is backwards when it comes to colour temperature.
 A professional welder will tell you that the blue flame is much hotter than a red flame, but this is an exception to our usual perceptions even though our language is peppered with accuracy such as the association that white hot is much hotter than red hot.
+Because welding involves using high temperatures to join together metal pieces or parts to the point of melting using a blowtorch, electric arc, or other means, and uniting them by pressing om hot ering, metal, are s well as theproessentialfessionou ake sy within safety compliance.
+As any professional welder who is familiar with welding and construction equipment such as a Badass MIG welder will admit, welding is not for the faint-hearted.

 In the visible spectrum, the longer wavelengths of light are colder than the shorter wavelengths of light.
 This is why so many folks get confused.
 We associate orange with warm and then learn that the colour temperature of a candle flame is 1800 degrees Kelvin.
 That’s the colour temperature, not the flame temperature.
 (Why that’s so is a much deeper conversation better suited to a physics class).
 We think of that as warm.
 Then we learn that it’s actually quite cool in the range of colour temperature and it messes us up.
 In the chart that follows we see a range of colour temperatures matched to common emitters.